-The Company has also been involved in or made ad hoc donations to a number of other important initiatives, such as the South African Air Force Association, Action for Blind, Hotel Hope Ministry, Buhle Farmers, The Trauma Centre for Survivors of Violence, Save Our School, Cancer Association of South Africa, Caritas Gemeenskapsfokus, Centre of Excellence Bishop Lavis, Focus on iThemba, CHOC Childhood Cancer Foundation SA, Embocraft Training Centre, Farouk Abrahams Goalkeeper Academy, Boost Africa Foundation, Go for Gold Tuition, Knysna Sedgefield Hospice, Ladles of Love, Lesedi La Batho, New Beginninz, Operation Smile, Siyabonga Africa, The Ark Safe Haven, Service Dining Rooms, The Library Project (The Bookery), and Thomson Smillie.
+The Company has also been involved in or made ad hoc donations to a number of other important initiatives, such as the South African Air Force

+Association, Impande Yotshani, Give a Child a Family, Coach, Gift of the Givers, Girls and Boys Town, Two Oceans Aquarium, Supreme Cadets, Missing Children SA, Centre of Excellence Bishop Lavis, Embocraft Training Centre Trust, Go for Gold Tuition, Siyabonga Africa, and Thomsom Smillie.

-In addition to contributions made to various organisations by the Trust, I&J also contributed just over R1,13 million directly to a number of programmes aimed at the communities in which its employees live and work, such as Service Dining Rooms, The Children's Hospital Trust, Eleven Express Football Club, Seesterretjies Early Childhood Development Centre, Gansbaai Academia, The Homestead Project for Street Children, Heideveld Rescue Mission, Lifesaving Cape Town, The Trauma Centre for Survivors of Violence, Abraham Kriel Childcare, Blompark Ikamva Early Childhood Development Centre, Masakhane Pre-School, and SA Harvest.
+In addition to contributions made to various organisations by the Trust, I&J also contributed just over R1 million directly to a number of programmes aimed at the communities in which its employees live and work, such as Service Dining Room, Seesterretjies ECD Centre, Gansbaai Academia, The Homestead Project for Street Children, Heideveld Rescue Mission, Lifesaving Cape Town, The Trauma Centre for Survivors of Violence, Abraham Kriel Childcare, Blompark Ikamva Early Childhood Development Centre, and SA Harvest.

 The AVI Graduate CSI Project was launched in F21 in collaboration with the Trust.
 The Project is aimed at exposing graduates to social challenges in the country and positioning them to become social change leaders and contributors to the communities in which they live.
-The graduates choose a number of beneficiaries, which each receive R50 000 from the Trust and the graduates engage with them by providing time or key skills.
-This year the graduates are working with four non-profit organisations, being the Faith & Hope Foundation, the Jumpstart Foundation Trust, the Seesterretjies Early Childhood Development Centre in Gansbaai, and the Durban Child & Youth Care Centre.
+Each year the graduates choose a number of beneficiaries, which each receive R50 000 from the Trust and the graduates engage with them by providing time or key skills.
+In 2024 the graduates reached 4 500 beneficiaries working with six non-profit organisations across three provinces, being Enactus, Safe Study, Little Eden, Domino Foundation, Love Trust, and the Diepsloot Foundation.

 At a more personal level, the Company's employees are encouraged to become involved with their local communities on Company sponsored employee volunteer days.
-All of the projects are selected from organisations with which the Company has established relationships and the Company gives employees time off to provide their services to these projects.
-In 2023 employees across the Group participated in the Rise Against Hunger meal packing event on Mandela Day.
-Five teams packed over 15 000 meals which will feed 70 children for an entire year.
+All of the projects are selected from organisations with which the Company has established relationships, and the Company gives employees time off to provide their services to these projects.
+In July 2024 employees across the Group participated in a Mandela Day Stationery Drive and a hospital visit to the Children's Hospital Trust Mandela Day Drive to hand out gifts to the children and just generally interact with them.